ajucode/KRIGA/README.md

 - Ordinary kriging
 - Universal kriging or Regression kriging (currently under development)

-In a future we expect to create implement some optimization methods based in surrogate-models that are build with kriging approximations.
+In a future I expect to implement some optimization methods based in surrogated-models that are built with kriging approximations.